Seven Most Common AC Problems and How to Fix Them

 3. Frozen Condenser Coils

-• Dirty coils caused by a lack of annual maintenance
+• Dirty coils caused by insufficient annual maintenance

 • Dirty air filters, which obstruct airflow

-• Clogged drain line, which can result in moisture buildup
+• Clogged drain line, which can trigger moisture buildup

-• Refrigerant leaks, which lessen cooling power
+• Refrigerant leaks, which decrease cooling power

 4. Refrigerant Leak